laro/Cone/README.md

         - `toUpper(Sting)` -> `String`
         - `toLower(Sting)` -> `String`
     - Sorting
+- `SingleByteString` to represent the classical strings consisting of one-byte characters,
+    - like
+        - ASCII
+        - Latin-1
+        - ANSI (mostly identical to Latin-1)
+        - almost every one of the "code pages"
+    - Encoding is not defined.
+        - The user has to take care of this,
+        - or a subclass with known encoding has to be used (`ASCIIString`, `Latin1String`).
     - `ASCIIString`, a string containing only ASCII characters.
         - Iteration over an `ASCIIString` or `ASCIIStringView` by `Char`==`Char8`==`Byte`
             - `for char in "abc"ascii`
                 - 0x61, 0x62, 0x63
                 - 'a', 'b', 'c'
                 - Compilation error, if string contains non-ASCII characters.
                 - `same for for char in ASCIIString("abc")`
                     - but Exception thrown, if string contains non-ASCII characters.
         - Implicitly convertable to `String`==`UTF8String`.
             - Very fast conversion, as all characters have the same binary representation.
     - `Latin1String`, a string containing only Latin-1 (ISO 8859-1) characters.
         - Iteration over an `Latin1String` or `Latin1StringView` by `Char`==`Char8`==`Byte`
             - `for char in "äbc"latin1`
                 - 0xe4, 0x62, 0x63
                 - 'ä', 'b', 'c'
                 - Compilation error, if string contains non-Latin-1 characters.
                 - `same for for char in ASCIIString("abc")`
                     - but Exception thrown, if string contains non-Latin1 characters.
         - Explicitly convertable to `String`==`UTF8String`.
             - Not so fast conversion as with ASCIIString, as typically some characters need to be translated into two UTF-8 code units.
 - `Char8`, `Char16`, `Char32`
     - are like `UInt8`, `UInt16`, `UInt32`,
     - but considered as _different_ types for parameter overloading.